xbench-ai/xbench-evals/README.md

 ## Setup

 Make sure to set the `*_API_KEY` environment variables before using these APIs.
-By default, we use gemini-2.0-flash as the judge model, so you need to set the `GOOGLE_API_KEY` environment variable.
+By default, we use gemini-2.0-flash as the judge model, so you need to set the `GOOGLE_API_KEY` environment variable as well.

 For the [OpenAI API](https://pypi.org/project/openai/):
 ```bash